Robina Qureshi: Human rights work

-In 2015, at the height of media interest in the Syrian refugee crisis, Qureshi spoke out in a heated debate with Sarah Smith against what she described as the BBC's "doublespeak", criticising the BBC’s constant references to refugees fleeing war and persecution as migrants.
+In 2015, at the height of media interest in the Syrian refugee crisis, Qureshi spoke out in a heated debate with Sarah Smith against what she described as the BBC's "doublespeak", criticising the BBC's constant references to refugees fleeing war and persecution as migrants.

+In 2018, Qureshi led campaigns against the eviction of asylum seekers by Serco, the home Office Asylum Housing contractor.

+In 2019, Qureshi was awarded the Sunday Herald's Scotland's Braveheart Award.

 Qureshi has been a critic of UK policies on civil liberties, comparing the British Government's attitude towards the threat of homegrown terrorism and the subsequent impact on the Muslim community to the experience of the Irish in 1970s and 1980s Britain.
 She stated that, "it has been made very clear that the Muslim community should expect to be singled out as potential terrorists.
 People feel they are being targeted, just like the Irish were by the British in the 1970s and innocent people went to jail.
 The difference is this time round the names will be Muslim, rather than Irish."

 In 2021, Qureshi won the Chartered Institute of Housing's Alan Ferguson Award for Outstanding Contribution to Housing.

+In 2022, she led a UK wide campaign to call on the government to allow Ukrainians to enter the UK.
+This together with public pressure led the UK government to capitulate and allow Ukrainian refugees enter under a sponsorship scheme.
+Qureshi's charity went onto arrange sponsorship for hundreds of Ukrainian families, individuals and young people.

+In March 2024, Qureshi raised over £30,000 to evacuate nine Palestinians from Gaza.
+Qureshi also spoke out publicly in support of the State of Palestine and called for an end to the occupation.
+She hs spoken unequivocally condemning the killing of all civilians as war crimes and been supportive of Francesca Albanese and Norman Finkelstein.